nixonsparrow/TicTacToe/README.md

 ## Quick start: dockerize development
 In the root folder, copy `.env.example` file and name the new file `.env.dev`.

+In the services/web/tictactoe folder copy `config_example.py` file and name the new file `config.py`.

 After that stay in the root folder and use following commands:
 ```
 # give permissions to your entrypoint.sh file